 Full recovery is confirmed by tests showing absence of the virus in the blood for more than six months following acute infection, as well as the presence of HCV antibodies.
-It is acknowledged that only 15 to 35% of cases of acute hepatitis C end in recovery, irrespective of whether or not they are symptomatic, while 65 to 85% of infected patients go on to develop chronic infection.
+It is acknowledged that only 15 to 45% of cases of acute hepatitis C end in recovery, irrespective of whether or not they are symptomatic, while 55 to 85% of infected patients go on to develop chronic infection.
 This can lead to progressive deterioration of the liver, and subsequently to cirrhosis.
-In Europe and North America, the risk of this development is estimated at 20% ten to twenty years after infection.
-The percentage is reportedly higher in Japan.
+In Europe and North America, the risk of this development is estimated at 15-30% within twenty years after infection.

-Current epidemiological data places the figure for chronic carriers of the hepatitis C virus at between 130 and 170 million people worldwide, with an average seroprevalence of around 2.2%.
+Current epidemiological data places the figure for chronic carriers of the hepatitis C virus at 71 million people worldwide, with an average seroprevalence of around 1.0%.
 This prevalence varies depending on the country: it is very low in Northern Europe, but higher in Southeast Asia and Africa, with over 20% in Egypt.
-The World Health Organization estimates the annual number of deaths from hepatitis C infections at nearly 350,000.
+The World Health Organization estimates the annual number of deaths from hepatitis C infections at nearly 399,000.

-In France, the number of HCV seropositive cases is estimated at about 400,000, of which 65% involve chronic infection.
+In France, the number of people living with chronic HCV infection is estimated at about 134,000.
 There are 4,000 new cases annually.
 It is estimated that 24% of patients infected with human immunodeficiency virus (HIV) are also infected with HCV.

 The silent advance of the disease and high incidence of chronic infection explain why there is such a large reservoir of infected individuals.